covcom/205CDE/labs/08 JSON and AJAX/worksheet.md

 In this section we will see the main “workflow” involved in making an AJAX request and processing a response using a callback function.
 The code also takes account of browser inconsistencies, which is usually done automatically if you are using jQuery, for example.

-1. Load the ajax_basic.html file in Brackets and preview it with live preview
+1. Load the ajax_basic.html file in editor and preview it with live preview
     - NOTE If you do not use live preview the AJAX call will fail due to cross domain security restrictions used by most servers/browsers
 2. Note that clicking on the “ajaxButton” will call a function that makes a request to a certain URL
 3. The makeRequest() call first checks which suitable HTTP request methods are available in the browser